latte-central/LaTTe/README.md

 ## When?

-LaTTe is, at least for now, an experiment more than a finalized product, but contributions (e.g. mathematical content or enhancement/correction of the underlying machinery) are very much welcomed.
+LaTTe is, at least for now, an experiment more than a finalized product, but it is already usable.

+A few non-trivial formalizations have been conducted using LaTTe:

+ - some **typed set theory**: https://github.com/fredokun/latte-sets
+ - a (starting) formalization of **integer arithmetics**: https://github.com/fredokun/latte-integers
+ - a (gorilla REPL) document about **Knaster-Tarski fixed point theorem(s)**: https://github.com/fredokun/fixed-points

+Contributions such as mathematical content or enhancement/correction of the underlying machinery are very much welcomed.

 ----
 Copyright (C) 2015-2016 Frederic Peschanski (MIT license, cf. `LICENSE`)